emad-elsaid/emad-elsaid.github.io/Linux named pipes.md

 # Shortcomings

 The pipe is a good tool to flow standard output of a command to the standard input of another command.
-But what if the command doesn't read from standard input? in this case we can use the **named pipe**
+But what if the command reads from a file instead of standard input? in this case we can use the **named pipe**

 # Named pipe